everdro1d/tiny-projects/README.md

 Tab completion is provided via [argcomplete](https://github.com/kislyuk/argcomplete) (bash & zsh).

 When installed via the flake, completion scripts are automatically placed in the standard locations (`share/bash-completion/completions/` and `share/zsh/site-functions/`) and will be picked up by any shell that sources system completions — no manual setup required.

-When using `nix develop`, completions are activated automatically by the `shellHook`.

 `--wallpaper-dir <TAB>` expands directories and `--cache-switch/update/delete <TAB>` suggests existing cache names.